 - Tips on transport, travel, family and relationships

 Modern Examples of Greenwashing

 - A good example of greenwashing by national companies is the supermarket industry.
 Years ago, a Cornish local supermarket described it very well: Your ‘local strawberries’ are likely grown locally.
-Then they are picked up and transported hundreds of miles down a motorway by lorry to a central distribution warehouse, where they sit in refrigerated trucks for a couple of weeks, befoer another lorry picking them up and transporting them back down the motorway and past your front door again, before landing in plastic containers in the supermarket, saying ‘local, grown in Kent!’
+Then they are picked up and transported hundreds of miles down a motorway by lorry to a central distribution warehouse, where they sit in refrigerated trucks for a couple of weeks, befoer another lorry picking them up and transporting them back down the motorway and past your front door again, before landing in plastic containers in the supermarket, saying ‘local, grown in Kenya!’
 Far better to just pick your own, or grow your own berries!

 - Companies that have for years tested on animals now have the law changed so are no longer able to sell animal-tested cosmetics.
 So they now promote themselves as ‘kind to animals’ in TV ads.
 But many still sell to China and countries that at time of writing, still require animal tests for imports.
 So your money is going to companies that put profit before animal welfare, and are only ‘not tested on animals’ here, due to a change in the law.

 - Buy a green car!
 For sure, you can buy a greener car.
 And you be a greener driver by letting a mechanic change antifreeze to avoid spills that harm wildlife, and avoiding toxic air fresheners and using re-refined oil.
 But you can’t buy a green car, that’s an oxymoron.
 Joining a car-sharing club is likely greener, but they won’t say that, as they want you to buy a car!
 Electric cars are greener but still too expensive.
 If they want people to buy greener cars, they should make them more affordable.